 3. Fried Chicken & Hot Snacks (Nanachiki)

-At the register, look for a warm display case with fried chicken, croquettes, and other hot snacks.
-7-Eleven’s in-house chicken—called Nanachiki—costs around ¥200–¥300 per piece and is juicy, peppery, and borderline addictive.
+At the register, look for the warm display case stocked with fried chicken, croquettes, and other hot snacks.
+7-Eleven’s in-house chicken — called Nanachiki — costs around ¥200–¥300 per piece and is juicy, peppery, and borderline addictive.
 Add a potato croquette or menchi-katsu for a budget-friendly mini-meal.

 4. Bento Lunch Boxes 🍱

 A lifesaver when you want something quick, filling, and affordable.
 Options include grilled fish with rice, karaage chicken, hamburger steak, and seasonal specials.
 Most bentos cost ¥500–¥750.
-To heat it up, say “Atatame onegai shimasu” (Please heat this).
+To heat one up at the register, just say “Atatame onegai shimasu” (please heat this).

 5. Instant Ramen & Cup Noodles

-7-Eleven offers both well-known brands and original products—shoyu, miso, tonkotsu, spicy, and regional varieties from Hokkaido to Kyushu.
+7-Eleven offers both well-known brands and original products — shoyu, miso, tonkotsu, spicy, and regional varieties from Hokkaido to Kyushu.
 Prices range from ¥150–¥400.
-Most stores provide hot water so you can eat immediately.
+Most stores provide hot water so you can dig in immediately.

 6. Oden (Winter Only)

-During colder months, look for a large simmering pot near the register.
-This is oden—a comforting brothy dish with daikon radish, eggs, fish cakes, konnyaku, tofu, and more.
+During the colder months, look for a large simmering pot near the register.
+This is oden — a comforting brothy dish with daikon radish, eggs, fish cakes, konnyaku, tofu, and more.
 Choose what you want and pay per piece (usually ¥100–¥200).
 It’s a must-try winter experience.

 7. Salads & Side Dishes 🥗

-If you need something lighter, grab seaweed salad, potato salad, tofu dishes, pickles, or ready-to-eat vegetable packs.
-Prices usually range ¥150–¥350, and they pair well with onigiri or a bento for a balanced meal.
+If you need something lighter, grab a seaweed salad, potato salad, tofu dish, pickles, or a ready-to-eat vegetable pack.
+Prices usually fall between ¥150–¥350, and they pair beautifully with onigiri or a bento for a more balanced meal.

 8. Desserts & Sweets